Guide • 7 min read

 In about 30 seconds you'll have a draft.
 Accuracy is around 95% for most tracks, which means you might need to fix an occasional word — but the timestamps are solid.
 You're not redoing the timing from scratch, just correcting the odd transcription error.

-- SRT — works with virtually every video editor: CapCut, Premiere Pro, DaVinci Resolve, Final Cut Pro, iMovie
+- Export SRT if you want to finish the edit in CapCut, Premiere Pro, DaVinci Resolve, Final Cut Pro, or iMovie.

-Stage 2: Bring It Into Your Video Editor (5 minutes)
+Alternative: Bring SRT Into Your Video Editor (5 minutes)

 CapCut (free, mobile and desktop)